-Do Maine Coons shed?
+Do Maine Coon cats shed?
 Yes, they do!
 Maine Coons are a Pedigree cat that is native to America that originated in the state of Maine.
-With a thick coat of fur, fancy ear furnishings and tufts of fur on each of their four paws, they are sure to shed.
+With a thick coat of fur, fancy ear furnishings, and tufts of fur on each of their four paws, they are sure to shed.

 If you are owned by a Maine Coon cat, then you’ve likely experienced tumbleweeds of silky hair bouncing about your home.
 Forget wearing black pants, or black shirts if you own a white Maine Coon!
 Just go ahead and invest in a lifetime supply of lint rollers.